 Step 3: Quickly mix in the regular or gluten free all-purpose flour until a smooth batter forms.
 Fold in the berries.

-Step 4: Fill about 16 lined cupcake molds ⅔ full with the batter and bake for about 25 minutes.
-While the cupcakes are baking, use an electric hand mixer to mix the vegan cream cheese, powdered sugar, and softened vegan butter to make the icing.
+Step 4: Fill about 12-16 lined cupcake molds ⅔ full with the batter and bake for about 25 minutes.
+While the cupcakes are baking, use an electric hand mixer to mix the cream cheese, powdered sugar, and softened butter to make the icing.

-Step 5: Once baked, allow the cupcakes to cool and drizzle the icing over top.
+Step 5: Once baked, allow the cupcakes to cool and top with the cream cheese icing!
+Enjoy!

 Expert tips